 Japanese beer isn't just something to be enjoyed in an izakaya or at a bar.
 There are all sorts of limited-edition launches and beer-related experiences to indulge in.

-Brewers tend to change the design of their cans for the current season.
+Some brewers tend to change the design of their cans for the current season.
 In spring, you'll see pink cans or ones adorned with images of cherry blossom petals.
 In the fall, rich red and yellow leaves appear.
-And, beyond appearances, most put out seasonal flavors too, like autumn and winter brews which often feature a higher alcohol percentage.
+And, beyond appearances, some put out seasonal flavors too, like autumn and winter brews which often feature a higher alcohol percentage.

 Craft beer festivals have also become a staple in Japan.
 Brewers from all over the nation come together and set up shop for thirsty fans, who get the chance to enjoy some of the country's many beers in one space.
 A good snapshot of this is the annual Great Japan Beer Festival Yokohama, held in September.
 The same company, BeerFes, also puts on yearly festivals in Tokyo, Osaka, Okinawa and Nagoya.
 There's also Nagano brewer Shiga Kogen's Snow Monkey Beer Live, which mixes a music festival with a celebration of beer.

 Finally, don't miss out on a brewery tour.
 Every major brewer offers them at their main plants, sharing their history and showing how their beer is made—with an all important tasting at the very end.